 A news article from a Florida Newspaper:

-Analysis: One reason so many urban legends exist is that folks can't resist the temptation to try to make a good story better by embellishing the facts.
+Analysis: One reason there are so many urban legends is that folks can't resist trying to make a good story better by embellishing the facts.
+Truth becomes fiction.

 Nathan Radlich is a real person.
 In May 1993, his house in Boynton Beach, Florida was burgled, and the thieves really did make off with the cremains of Radlich's sister, Gertrude, leaving his TV, VCR, and watch untouched.
 Police did, in fact, speculate that the burglars mistook the ashes, which Radlich kept in a cardboard box in his fishing tackle box, for crack cocaine.
 The rest is fiction.